CIANCIA BULLETIN – DECEMBER 2024

 On this issue:

-As many of you know, last December we came up with an idea which has been prompted by umpteenth requests I received from our members during the years.
-It is about a place where smaller groups can get together on an ongoing basis for actual conversation in Italian.
-We never truly had such a place for quietly practicing Italian.
-Being as they are, open to anyone, our meetings often end up splitting in smaller groups that converse in various languages.
+Folks, this is a free opportunity to practice your language: an informal gathering where a smaller group can get together on an ongoing basis for actual conversation in Italian.
+At our club meetings, some groups speak English as a courtesy to the beginners.
 The idea of gathering independently from our regular meeting to exclusively speak Italian is more conducive to learning.
 We decided that meeting at a cafè works best.
-Our monthly dates will be wedged between our regular monthly gatherings.
-Since this is a self-managed gathering, the participants may decide to schedule this group more often, as often as twice a month.
-Day and time of these meetings are crucial, given that Atlanta’s traffic has become an ominous barrier for those traveling during rush hour.
-I’ll be there to welcome and get the group going, though I would prefer that the group elected a leader and became fully autonomous.
-Unlike our regular meetings where we collect funds for our expenses, there is no door charge at these conversation meetings.
-Furthermore, this cafè serves some of tthe best coffees and italian gelato in Atlanta!
+Since this is a self-managed group, the participants may decide to schedule this event more often.
+I’ll make an effort to attend the group and get it going, though I would prefer that the group elected a leader and became fully autonomous.
+Unlike our regular meetings where we collect funds for our expenses, there is no door fee at these conversation meetings.
+Furthermore, this cafè serves, some of the best coffees and Italian gelato in Atlanta, bar none!
 We hope you like this idea.
-Both dates are effective, and you may pick one or both:

 Location: Three Peaches Gelato Coffee